For adults with moderate to severe Crohn’s disease in whom TNF blockers did not work well

 Don’t be ashamed to share

 The more your gastroenterologist knows, the better.
 Don’t hold back, even if you feel uneasy at first.
+Prepare for your next visit using our treatment discussion tool.

 Quick Poll